 Where is Matthew Etherington now?

 Former Premier League star Matthew Etherington was forced to retire from playing in December 2014 at the age of 33 after failing to recover from a back injury sustained during his time at Stoke City.

 Upon retiring from playing, Etherington started working in the media providing match punditry and analysis for BBC Radio Stoke as well as writing a column for The Stoke Sentinel newspaper.

-Alongside his father, Etherington is publisher of the Professional Player magazine, a publication that is designed and written exclusively for footballers, past, present and future.
+He is also the co-founder and publisher of the Professional Player magazine, a publication that is designed and written exclusively for footballers, past, present and future.

-In March 2018 Etherington released his autobiography called Lucky Man which, among other stories, includes details about his gambling addiction where he regularly used to spend a month’s wages (£120,000) betting on horses, dogs and in the casino.
+In March 2018 he released his autobiography Lucky Man which includes details about his struggles with his gambling addiction during his playing days where he regularly spent a month’s wages (£120,000) betting on horses, dogs and in the casino.

 Follow on Twitter @mattyethers